vifon/texas/README.md

 **Switching windows**

-You may use <kbd>ctrl-o</kbd> to switch between windows, like in Midnight Commander.
-The regular `tmux` keys for switching windows will work too (please refer to the `tmux` manual). <kbd>ctrl-o</kbd> has one advantage though (other than being shorter): it will work even if you move one of the `tmux` panes to a separate `tmux` window (for example with the `:break-pane` `tmux` command) as it intelligently switches either to a second split or a second window.
+If you run `texas` in a new `tmux` session (see the previous paragraph), you may use <kbd>ctrl-o</kbd> to switch between windows, like in Midnight Commander.
+The regular `tmux` keys for switching windows will work too (please refer to the `tmux` manual).
+<kbd>ctrl-o</kbd> has one advantage though (other than being shorter):
+it will work even if you move one of the `tmux` panes to a separate `tmux` window (for example with the `:break-pane` `tmux` command) as it intelligently switches either to a second split or a second window.

 Before `v1.0` it was supported only in `zsh`.
 Since `v1.0` it works in `bash` too.

 Since `v1.1` <kbd>ctrl-o</kbd> is bound in `tmux` itself.
 Before that it was handled by `bash`/`zsh` and `ranger`.

+Since `v1.2` <kbd>ctrl-o</kbd> is bound only when run in a new `tmux` daemon to prevent contaminating the all the other tmux sessions with this keybinding.

 DEPENDENCIES
 ------------